 He isn't really sane.

-Hermione Granger is pretty much the only person in the whole story who can (usually) be relied on to act rationally and with any kind of foresight.
+Hermione Granger is pretty much the only person in the whole Harry Potter universe who can (usually) be relied on to act rationally and with any kind of foresight.
 Basically she's the reason the protagonist even makes it to the final book in one piece.

-Edilio from GONE is the only person in Perdido Beach who hasn't a ambigious dissorder and is often the one to say and do the responsible, sane thing.
+Edilio from GONE is the only person in Perdido Beach who doesn't have any sort of disorder and is often the one to say and do the responsible, sane thing.

 The Hans Christian Anderson fairy tale The Emperor's New Clothes is a prime example of this trope.
 All of the emperor's subjects feel content humoring the emperor by not pointing out his new "suit" is nothing at all, thus arguably creating something of an alternate reality.
 Finally, a child plays the Only Sane Man role by pointing out that yes, indeed, the Emperor has no clothes.